Please feel free to comment on my review.

 The ‘Time-Flight’/’Arc of Infinity’ DVD box-set contains two amazing stories with Peter Davison!
 Yes I know, you think I’m bonkers!

-But I honestly enjoyed these two ‘Doctor Who’ stories when I bought this DVD box-set on holiday in Torridon, Scotland in August, 2007.
+But I honestly enjoyed these two ‘Doctor Who’ stories when I purchased this DVD box-set on holiday in Torridon, Scotland, August 2007.
 Crikey, is it that long ago?
-These are two fine stories with Sarah Sutton as Nyssa and I’ve met her at conventions since she’s my favourite ‘Doctor Who’ companion
+These are two fine stories with Sarah Sutton as Nyssa and I’ve met her at conventions since she’s my favourite ‘Doctor Who’ companion.

 Poor ‘Time Flight’!
 This is an uncherished; unloved story from Season 19.
 But I like ‘Time-Flight’!